 We were just there recently and witnessed Patty enjoying time with the other pelican.
 Her friend is a male bird with a strong white/yellow head, roughly around 12 years old.
 He sustained frostbite damage on a wing tip and cannot fly well enough to survive in the wild.
 They seem happy in their environment, spending time nibbling on each other's beaks, sleeping side-by-side, and enjoying being the center of attention.

 So if you want to get to know Patty in person, be sure to visit the Virginia Living Museum in Newport News, Virginia.
-For other interesting places to visit while in Virginia check out this link for a guide to the 100 best things to do in Virginia.

 Thanks as always for being interested in my art and what I’m up to!
 I’m just finishing another pelican painting, and will be featuring it in my journal in the near future!